ANRAR4/AutoBTD6/README.md

 The most importants segments are `heros` where you can specify whether you have a specific hero unlocked (`true` = unlocked, `false` = not unlocked), `unlocked_maps` where you can specify whether you have a specific map unlocked (`true` = unlocked, `false` = not unlocked) and `medals` where you can specify whether you have a specific medal for a specific map already (`true` = medal acquired, `false` = medal not acquired).
 The `medals` section will be updated automatically when the script gets a new medal.

 The default configuration has all maps and heros unlocked.

+### Mermonkey

+Due to not having a default hotkey assigned using the mermonkey requires setting its hotkey to `o` or changing the hotkey in `keybinds.json`.

 **Additionally you should make sure to move or ideally disable popups that may appear in the lower right corner of the screen (e. g. from Steam) as they might interfere with the script and cause you to lose playthroughs.**